 DDoS (Distributed Denial of Service) mitigation refers to the act of reducing or completely diminishing the impact of an attack on a network.
 The success of DDoS Mitigation service is measured when a network that is targeted in an attack is protected and kept up and running.
 In the past, most of the DDoS attacks were focused on the network layer and they were volumetric attacks with a massive amount of resources/computer power that was needed to bring down the

 server.
 But today they are getting more sophisticated, targeted and focused around exploits at the Application layer.

-Traditionally, investment in equipment on site and a high attack resistant network was required to prevent these sort of attacks.
+Traditionally, investment in equipment on-site and a high attack resistant network was required to prevent these sorts of attacks.
 But with the advent of cloud computing and public cloud adoption becoming mainstream, DDoS protection and DDoS mitigation can be done through a cloud network.

 In general, a DDoS attack happens with an automated set of requests doing targeted and repeated set of requests to the destination server.

 The identification process must not stop or restrict the incoming traffic, but at the same time, the network must be able to identify and resist the attacking node in the network.